AustinTSchaffer/Notebook/OMSCS/Courses/OMSCS Course Registration.md

 # OMSCS Course Registration

-This file contains exported tables of courses from OSCAR with CRNs, titles, and course numbers.
+This table contains the list of courses from OSCAR with CRNs, titles, course numbers, etc

-## Currently Desired Courses

 | Taken? | CRN                 | Subj | Crse | Fnd? | Title                    |
 | ------ | ------------------- | ---- | ---- | ---- | ------------------------ |